jcrd/wm-launch/README.md

 * Be aware of environment variable inheritance.
 This becomes a problem when launching a client from a terminal created by a factory, i.e.
   `WM_LAUNCH_FACTORY` is present in its environment.
-The new client will inherit this variable and expect a factory file with its ID to exist.
+The new client will inherit this variable and expect the given factory to exist.
 This scenario can be avoided by launching the client with `wm-launch -f ""`.

 ## Window manager integration
 * Integration with Awesome WM is provided by